meganschultepdx/WordCounter/README.md

 ## Description

 This web applicaton will gather a word and a sentance from a user and will then check how frequently the word appears in the sentence.
 It will check for full word matches only.
-It's the coolest app you will ever come across. 😎.
+It's the coolest app you will ever come across 😎

 ## Setup/Installation Requirements